Morning. Today:

 Kit's whelping box and area are all set up and she is eating a repeat of the Middle Eastern spiced turkey kabob with chicken and root crop stew.
 David was so touched by Kit's love of his turkey creation that he made it again tonight so she could have some more.

-normally Kit--like the vast majority of dogs--loves quality dry kibble with a passion that suggests that she thinks she is eating a gourmet meal.
+I should say at this point that normally Kit--like the vast majority of dogs--loves quality dry kibble with a passion that suggests that she thinks she is eating a gourmet meal.
 It's only when she doesn't feel well or is pregnant that Kit becomes a food critic and connoisseur.
 I fully expect that after she has the pups for awhile, Kit will return to a dry kibble with occasional treat lifestyle.

 The vet appointment and progesterone testing: